THE GIGS AND THE HISTORY I

 | Back to Main Page | Back to Gigs and History Page |

-Professors, The (1995 - present): Academically influenced blues/rock/heavy metal quintet, noted for their "driving melange of Polish, English and American inflections" - Ralph J. Gleason (the official entry in the Rocklopedia Britannicus, page 613).
+Professors, The (1995 - present): Academically influenced blues/rock/heavy metal quintet, noted for their "driving melange of Polish, English and American inflections" - Ralph J. Gleason (the official entry in the Rocklopedia Britannicus, 11th edition, 2013, page 613).

 The Professors were formed in late 1994/early 1995 when "Colonel" Nick Belkin introduced drummer Robert Kubey (ex-Virgin Forest) and guitar player T-ski and told them of their common interest in blues and rock music.
 Kubey brought in guitarist Gary Radford (ex-Sosostris, The Alley Cats, The Fabulous Techtones) and the idea for the band came to life over a conversation in the basement bar of "The Corner Tavern," located at the corner of Eastern Avenue and Somerset Street in New Brunswick, New Jersey.